Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Movement
 --------

-The following are all considered to be sub-types of the Move Free
+The following are all considered to be sub-types of the Move Action:
-action: Move, Dash, and Disengage.
+Move, Dash, and Disengage.
 If one is taken during a Round, only that one may be taken. (i.e. no Dashing and then Moving in the same Round).

+All Move-type actions are Free Actions.

 ### Move

-As a Free Action, move one Range Band closer or further away from a target.
+Move one Range Band closer or further away from a target.
 You may not Move while in Melee Range of an enemy—instead you must take a Disengage Action.

 ### Dash